robin-rpr/calos/doc/clearly-image.rst

 depending on whether they are identical or merely similar.

-*Identical* files are de-duplicated at :code:`git add` time; in :code:`ch-image build` terms, that’s upon committing a successful instruction.
+*Identical* files are de-duplicated at :code:`git add` time; in :code:`clearly image build` terms, that’s upon committing a successful instruction.
 That is, it’s impossible to store two files with the same content in the build cache.
 If you try — say with :code:`RUN yum install -y foo` in one Dockerfile and :code:`RUN yum install -y foo bar` in another, which are different